mosne/mosne-media-library-astrobin/README.md

    - "My pictures" to browse your own images
    - "Public pictures" to search public images by title
    - "Users' galleries" to browse images by username
-   - "Image of the day" to see featured images
+   - "Image of the day" to see current and past featured images
    - "Top Picks" to browse top-rated images
 5. Select an image to insert it into your post

+### Image of the Day

+The Image of the Day feature allows you to browse through AstroBin's featured images:
+- The first page shows the most recent Images of the Day
+- Navigate to other pages to see older featured images
+- Each image displays its featured date in the caption

 ## Development